MartinGitti/html-web-fundamentals-part-2/README.md

 # html-web-fundamentals-part-2

 * Introduction to Web Developement.
-* One of my first attempts to working with HTML docs.
+* This is one of my first attempts to working with HTML docs.

 ## Questions & Answers: